-- Contains links to detailed information about parts. - Client transfers state by choosing among alternative URLs in a response.
+- Contains links to detailed information about parts. - Client can get information about a specific part by accessing endpoint identified in a response.

 REST Fundamental:

 Data that a service returns should link to other data.

 - Design data as network of information - Contrast with OO design, which says to encapsulate information.